timbertson/opam2nix-packages/README.md

 This will import nix/default.nix  from the exact version of the repo that you specified.
 With this file, you can use it like so:

+    let
       opam2nix = import ./opam2nix-packages.nix { inherit pkgs; };

       # for simply building one package, use:
       someOpamPackage = opam2nix.buildPackage "someOpamPackage";

       # for most projects, you'll build selections based on direct dependencies,
       # and include each direct dependency in your `buildInputs`.
 This will
       # include the `ocaml` dependency:
       buildInputs = opam2nix.build { packages = ["lwt"]; };

 As well as `packages`, the `build` function accepts the union of options accepted by the lower level `selectionsFile` and `importSelectionsFile` functions (see "Configuration" section).